fubblea/mie443/VM_SETUP.md

 2. `sudo apt-get update -y`
 3. `sudo aptitude install code`

+If 3 does not work try:

+4. `sudo snap install --classic code`

 Reject other options and select yes when prompted to install the older version of code (1.11.2)

 ### Install terminator